MarielaKaradzhova/Credit_Risk_Analysis/README.md

 ### Machine Learning Models (Algorithms)
- -logistic regression
+ - logistic regression
- -decision tree
+ - decision tree
- -random forest
+ - random forest
- -support vector
+ - support vector

 ##  Analysis Results
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.